separk-1/RAG-Based-Search-Engine/README.md

   - `matplotlib`
   - `networkx`

-You can install all dependencies with the following command:
+To install all dependencies, use the following command:

 ```bash
 pip install -r requirements.txt
 ```

-## How to Run
+## ⚡ How to Run

 <!-- Step-by-step guide for running the project locally -->